josefin-werme/LAVA/README.md

 With the multiple regression option, you can model the genetic signal for an outcome phenotype using several other predictor phenotypes simultaneously.
-When doing so, any potential local r<sub>*g*</sub>
+When doing so, any potential local *r*<sub>g</sub>
-between the predictor phenotypes will be accounted for, and their genetic relation with the outcome will be conditional on all the other predictors.
+between the predictor phenotypes will be accounted for, and their relation with the outcome will be conditional on all the other predictors.

 For this analysis we will select a locus and a phenotype subset which